aintnoBaka7227/aintnoBaka7227/README.md

 # Hi there 👋,
 My name is Phong, and I am a software engineer based in Adelaide, Australia.

 I solve daily problems with software, to make my life and other easier.
-My current interest is in securing distributed systems on cloud, and computer networks.
+My current interest is in securing and enhancing distributed systems on cloud, and computer networks with AI.
 I love to get my hand dirty learning new technologies.

 My main languages are C++ and Java, with minor knowledge in C. My techstack is MERN, with specialisation in backend development and database designs.